At UNE, you can come in as an Undeclared student and take some time to figure out what major is the best fit for you.

 Will I be “unusual” if I am an Undeclared student?

-No. Undeclared is one of the larger groups of majors within the College of Arts and Sciences.
+No. Undeclared is one of the larger groups of majors at UNE.
 There are also plenty of students who come in with a declared major but end up changing that major as they progress through college.
 Some of these students will change to Undeclared (if they are early in their college career) to work with an advisor to find the best major fit for them.